 “If the world hates you, remember that it hated me first.
 19 The world would love you as one of its own if you belonged to it, but you are no longer part of the world.
 I chose you to come out of the world, so it hates you.”

 John 15:18-19, NLT

 The world hates us because we belong to Jesus.
 It is his reproach we bear.
 We should not see the trial and sorrows as our issue, and we shouldn’t get upset by the world’s snub.
 The tension is real and we can expect being ostracized.
-In fact, we should anticipate it.
+In fact, we might do well to be concerned if we don’t see it.

-Hatred is a hard word.
-And the stigma should humble us— it has a supernatural orgin.
+After all, hatred is a hard word.
+And the stigma should humble us— it has a supernatural origin.
 We shouldn’t expect otherwise.
 To follow Jesus means we will only experience what he is already gone through.
 Some of us will follow him even to martyrdom.
 The hardships and challenges do not invalidate our walk, rather they confirm what he said would happen.
-The world is under seige by Sattan, the unband it is his spirit that controls the unbelieving world.
+The world is under seige by Satan, it is his spirit that controls the unbelieving world.

 “Here on earth you will have many trials and sorrows.
 But take heart, because I have overcome the world.”

 Father of all comfort, please come to your servants who are suffering for their faith in you.
 Meet them and hold them close to you.
 Give them boldness and awareness.
 Seek them out and make them your witnesses in a hostile world.
 Give them the Spirit of Jesus and help them overcome by their love. ~In Jesus Name, Amen